ajpikul-com/contate/README.md

 * `-q` is intended to silence all output
 * `-p` will replace the selection POSIX regex pattern.
 The default is: `(.*).contate$` where the capture group is the output path (placed on-top of that specified by `-o`)

-NOTE: Contate exports its options as env vars so contate=children can use them.
+NOTE: Contate exports its options as env vars so contate-subprocesses can use them.
 Therefore, setting output explicitly to stdout when using `contate` in `*.contate` files is wise.

 You are **NOT** limited to bash scripts.
 You have inline bash scripts: `#!$(_your command)!#`